 The increased susceptibility to infections in people with ataxia-telangiectasia results from malfunction of B and T cells (lymphocytes), which help the body defend itself against microorganisms and abnormal cells.
 Often, levels of certain types (classes) of antibodies (immunoglobulins)—IgA and IgE—are also low.
 Sinus and lung infections recur, often leading to pneumonia and chronic lung disorders such as bronchiectasis (irreversible widening due to chronic inflammation of the airways).
 The risk of cancer, especially leukemia, lymphoma, brain tumors, and stomach cancer, is increased.

 This disorder also causes abnormalities in the cerebellum (the part of the brain that coordinates the body's movements), which are unrelated to the immunodeficiency disorder.
 Incoordination (ataxia) results, usually when children begin to walk, but it may be delayed until age 4.
 Speech becomes slurred, and muscles progressively weaken, leading to severe disability.
-Mental retardation may develop and progress.
-Between the ages of 1 and 6, capillaries in the skin and eyes become dilated and visible.
-The dilated capillaries (telangiectasia), called spider veins, are usually most obvious on the eyeballs and ears.
-The endocrine system may be affected, resulting in small testes (in boys), infertility, and diabetes.
+Intellectual disability may develop and progress.
+Between the ages of 1 and 6 (but often not until age 4), capillaries in the skin and eyes become dilated and visible.
+The dilated capillaries (telangiectasia), called spider veins, are usually most obvious on the eyeballs, ears, and sides of the neck.

 Doctors suspect the diagnosis based on symptoms.
 Blood tests to measure the levels of IgA and genetic tests can help confirm the diagnosis.